Sturgeon's law: Precedents and proponents

-Nine-tenths of existing books are nonsense, and the clever books are the refutation of that nonsense.
+"Nine-tenths of existing books are nonsense, and the clever books are the refutation of that nonsense."

-A similar adage appears in Rudyard Kipling's The Light That Failed, published in 1890.
+A similar adage appears in Rudyard Kipling's 1891 novel The Light That Failed, when Dick is discussing painting with Maisie:

-Four-fifths of everybody's work must be bad.
-But the remnant is worth the trouble for its own sake.
+"Four-fifths of everybody's work must be bad.
+But the remnant is worth the trouble for its own sake."

-A 1946 essay Confessions of a Book Reviewer by George Orwell asserts about books:
+In his 1946 essay "Confessions of a Book Reviewer", George Orwell reveals:

-In much more than nine cases out of ten the only objectively truthful criticism would be "This book is worthless ..."
+"In much more than nine cases out of ten the only objectively truthful criticism would be 'This book is worthless'..."